unlimitediw/DistributedSystemLearn/DockerAndContainer.md

   * We can see the details of the 'bridge0' with command ```ip a```.
   ![](https://github.com/unlimitediw/DistributedSystemLearn/blob/master/Image/1ipa.PNG)
 * Connect a container
-  * The bridge network is the default newtork for new container.
+  * The bridge network is the default network for new container.
   * ```docker run -dt ubuntu sleep infinity```: This command can create a new Ubuntu network.
   * I create two containers here and use ```docker ps``` to verify my example containers.
   ![](https://github.com/unlimitediw/DistributedSystemLearn/blob/master/Image/1dockerps.PNG)